Clinical Trials (PDQ®)

 After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for 1 year.

-- Histologically or cytologically confirmed small cell lung cancer (SCLC)
+- Patients must have histologically or cytologically confirmed small cell lung cancer

-- Measurable disease based on Response Evaluation Criteria In Solid Tumors (RECIST) criteria
+- Patients must have measurable disease based on Response Evaluation Criteria In Solid Tumors (RECIST)

 - Absolute neutrophil count (ANC) >= 1,500/mm^3